johnmwangi/Pig-Dice/README.md

-# QUIZ-BOARD:
+# PIG DICE:

-#### A quiz with inbuilt answers that provide the option for the user to select the correct answer, 10/2/2019

-#### List of contributors:

-By John mwangi as Auther and Janetrix.
+#### Application release date;
+1st march, 2019.

+#### Pig dice by;

+John Mwangi.

 ## Description

-Quiz-board project is a project that come with couple of quesitons and with couple of radio type too which provides a plat-form for the user to select answer and after the selection of the correct answer, comes with a submit button which helps the user to know the results.
-meanwhile: checkout it out! <https://johnmwangi.github.io/Quiz-Board./>.
+Pig Dice is web application game that allows two players to play against each other, the application declares the winner by alerting the moment one of the player hit a 100 or exceed, the players can restart the game by clicking NewGame.
+Give it a try:link

 ## Setup/Installation Requirements